APCO has adopted all CDC recommendations including staying home when sick, respiratory etiquette, and hand hygiene.

 Click here for testing reports and specifications of Ultrex fiberglass.

 Pella Impervia (350 Series) is made from Duracast.
 This is a five-layered engineered fiberglass composite.
 Impervia is available in five interior and exterior colors.
-One noticeable visual difference between Marvin’s Integrity Wood Ultrex and Pella’s Impervia is the fit/finish of the joints and the texture of fiberglass.
-The Integrity has cleaner fit/finish and the fiberglass is smooth.
+One noticeable visual difference between Marvin’s Elevate Wood Ultrex and Pella’s Impervia is the fit/finish of the joints and the texture of fiberglass.
+The Elevate has cleaner fit/finish and the fiberglass is smooth.
 The Impervia has a grainy texture.

-There are other considerations that define the differences between Integrity and Impervia.
-Integrity’s standard glass package is Low E with Argon.
+There are other considerations that define the differences between Elevate and Impervia.
+Elevate’s standard glass package is Low E with Argon.
 Impervia offers Low E with Argon as an upgrade only.
 Impervia offers a “Limited Lifetime Warranty” to the original purchaser, meaning if the purchaser moves, the warranty transitions to 10/20 warranty for the remainder of what is left on the warranty.
-Integrity offers a 10-year components warranty and 20-year glass warranty, but it is fully transferable.
+Elevate offers a 10-year components warranty and 20-year glass warranty, but it is fully transferable.

 Clearly, there are many different comparisons to be made with Marvin and Pella, so it’s difficult to say that one is superior to the other.
 There are generally two defining advantages that Marvin has over Pella: extruded aluminum cladding and the industry’s highest standard paint finish.
 Pella has recently countered by introducing their Architect Reserve Series.
 Pella also has lower-priced options that make for a good budget fit, especially if the owner doesn’t want to live in the home for a long period of time.